Eliminate Putting Bad Habits

 The following is a statement by Frank Thomas, former technical director of the USGA, "When removing the ball from the hole you can put 40 to 50 pounds on the putter in trying to keep your balance.
 Most of the time during this ballet-like pose, only the putter toe is in contact."

-The Etiquette section states that to avoid damaging the hole "The head of a club should not be used to remove a ball from the hole."
+To avoid damaging the hole you should not use the head of your putter or any other club to remove a ball from the hole.

 If you have difficulty bending over and keeping your balance, fit your putter with a suction cup.

-Rule 16-1d states that you are not allowed to test the surface of any putting green by rolling a ball, or roughening or scraping the surface.
+Rule 13-1e states that you are not allowed to test the surface of any putting green by rolling a ball, or roughening or scraping the surface.

 Use a damp towel or cloth to clean your ball.
 Never rub it on the putting green.